Simon Cowell lashes out over "Voice," "X Factor" showdown

 "Britney's not going to appreciate the fact that Christina - who has been a bit of a rival - isn't allowing Britney to have a night of her own," Cowell told celebrity website TMZ.
 "She's going to be devastated because she has put her heart and soul into this."

-Fox, a unit of News Corp (NWSA.O), has dominated the 18-49 category for eight years, mostly due to annual singing contest "American Idol," but the network has said it may relinquish that position this season as the popularity of "Idol" wanes.
+Fox, a unit of News Corp, has dominated the 18-49 category for eight years, mostly due to annual singing contest "American Idol," but the network has said it may relinquish that position this season as the popularity of "Idol" wanes.